How to Present your Research Concisely and Coherently (via Webinar)

 Seth Tigchelaar is a Neuroscience PhD candidate at ICORD in the Blusson Spinal Cord Centre and finalist in the 2017 3MT @UBC Competition.

 Registration opens on Monday, February 5 at 9:00am.

 Priority will be given to UBC graduate students registered in the current academic session.
 Confirmation of registration will be sent within two working days.
-If you experience any difficulty using the online registration tool, please send a message to: firstname.lastname@example.org .
+Technical information on how to access the webinar will be provided with registration.
+If you experience any difficulty using the online registration tool, please send a message to: firstname.lastname@example.org.